krrg/dagger/README.md

 We want to keep the graph acyclic to eliminate confusing permissions chains that go nowhere.

 ## Running the code
 Your version of Node must support `async` and `await`.
-What this really means is that you can run the code with Node.js 7 (via the `--harmony` flag) or above.
-The number of promises getting `await`ed is insane in the model.
+In Node 7, you can use the `--harmony` flag.
+With newer versions of Node 7 (> 7.10), the harmony flag is no longer required.
+Or, you can just use Node 8 and life will be simple.

 You can test the model code with mocha using `npm test`.
 The attached express server isn't hooked up (yet).